 Try it out for a few weeks and see what happens.
 You’ll be surprised and pleased with the results and how quickly you adapt.

 All this said, remember that eating is an art, not a science.
 And more importantly, how you eat is your art.
 So play around, have fun, let it be fluid and find what works best for you.
-Just keep in mind that nourishing your miraculous, beautiful body should always be in the forefront of your eating decisions.

 Today’s recipe proves that you don’t need oil (or butter) to make bomb diggity food.
 Try this out and you’ll think about oil-free cooking in a whole new way.
 Let me know how it goes in the comments below.